MDC Celebrates A Quarter Century of IRL Education and Conservation

 But even with its headquarters in limbo, MDC organizers obtained 501c3 nonprofit status in 1997, and secured the center’s first $20,000 grant in 1998 from the Indian River Lagoon National Estuary Program.
 MDC also secured funding in 2000 through a Florida Inland Navigation District (FIND) and Port Authority grant, which made possible the purchase of an educational boat and the building of a boat dock on city property.

 MDC’s first boat was delivered in 2001, and in 2002, the center offered its first school boat tour with a class of fifth graders.
 For a few years, MDC operated out of the Connor Library across from City Hall.
 When it eventually moved into the city’s former wastewater treatment plant, plans were made for exhibit tanks of various marine species.
-Local teachers were also asked to help write educational progam curricula.
+Local teachers, including then-New Smyrna Beach High School science teacher Chad Truxall — were also asked to help write educational progam curricula.
+[Truxall became MDC’s education coordinator from 2004-2010, and the center’s executive director in 2011.]

 The center purchased kayaks in 2002, and guided kayak eco-tours began that year.
 MDC added a rehabilitation program for injured shorebirds in 2003, and local history and sunset cruises were added to the regular boat-tour schedule.
 MDC transformed a lab into a classroom in the city’s AOB site and small touch tanks were installed for display.